bigcatsfolio/Real-codes/README.md

 # Real-codes
-Pool of Programs and their real applications along with their Time and Space complexity.
+Pool of Programs and their real applications along with time and space complexities.
 Open for Optimization and new test cases